uym2/MinVar-Rooting/README.md

 Complexity: all rooting methods are linear (with the number of species) in time and memory.

 ## Dependencies
-- python (either 2.x or 3.x)
+- Python (either 2.x or 3.x)
-- dendropy (version 4.2.0 recommended)
+- Dendropy (version 4.2.0 recommended)

 ## Usage